pauwels-labs/redact-docs/source/index.rst

 .. note:: The two applications that enable a user to store and retrieve encrypted data are `redact-client`_ and `redact-store`_.

-   The redact-client runs on the user's device and handles requests from the browser for secure data display.
-The redact-storage is a server that fronts some backing database and provides a stable API for CRUD operations on encrypted data.
+   The Redact-client runs on the user's device and handles requests from the browser for secure data display.
+The Redact-storage is a server that fronts some backing database and provides a stable API for CRUD operations on encrypted data.